ajaymisraa/geetest-solver/README.md

 ### Compliments Where Compliments Are Due.
 I honestly do not know where the initial code has came from.
 Found the skeleton of the code in my projects folder due to me working on geetest a few months ago and have not really cited any specifics.
 If you did create a portion of this code, please dm me on twitter and I will credit you.

+### Other Things to Acknowledge
+This is not a substitute for a captcha solver.
+Not even in the slightest.
+It is a way to reflect upon how to construct a geetest captcha autosolving solution, taking advantage of where I can.